Spitfires Home Club Information Team Information Special Events Links of Interest

 Registration requirements vary slightly for different seasons.
 When registration for a new season is about to start, the rules will be posted and a link to them placed on our home page, or you can look at them at any time on our Club page.

-In all cases, you will need to pay a fee ($160 summer 2008) to the Spitfires Soccer Club and fill out (or update) your information in our Player Contact Database.
-You will also have to fill in a registration and/or waiver form for the league and you will need an OSA soccer photo ID card.
+In all cases, you will need to pay a fee to the Spitfires Soccer Club and fill out (or update) your information in our Player Contact Database.
+You may also need an OSA soccer photo ID card (summer OCSL and NCISL teams).

 Back to Top